Smart security for your business this holiday season

 If you don’t own the building that houses your company, be sure to inform your landlord about your holiday period.
 If any neighbouring companies will remain open over the holidays, perhaps ask them to also keep an eye out for any strange activity at your company. •

 Locking up may sound simplistic, but do think of every possible entry to your premises: doors, windows, ducts, skylights.
 Make a list and – just like Santa – check it twice for a stress-free holiday.
-ADT by Telus, Canada’s leader in small business security, offers affordable solutions for every business.
+TELUS Secure Business, Canada’s leader in small business security, offers affordable solutions for every business.

-To find out more about how we can help keep your business secure, call 888.ADT.ASAP to speak to one of our small business security experts.
+To find out more about how we can help keep your business secure, call 855.958.8181 to speak to one of our small business security experts.